diogogithub/gnu-social/docs/designer/src/design_language.md

 Web technologies as a whole contain a set of constraints for organizing web pages.
 This implies that all web pages have a common structural basis.

-Users accustomed to one social platform know which user interactions are acceptable in that platform and which aren't.
+Users accustomed to surfing the Web know which user interactions are acceptable and which aren't.
 The key puzzle is how users come to know these restrictions of their Web UI.

+### Canons of page construction
+The aforementioned comparison between books and Web pages isn't just a coincidence, given the resemblance between the two mediums.
+From their presentation to fundamental theory, it's only natural to apply core book design ideas to the Web.